paxperscientiam/generate-phaser3-filepack/readme.md

 - [ ] add mode to merge new with pre-existing
 - [ ] isolate unknow file types
 - [ ] post process adjustments.
-- [ ] use phaser's type for development testing
+- [ ] use phaser's types for development
 - [x] avoid double processing.
 This can be done with combination of dirty flags and collative full file list.
 Or, maybe make a dictionary of all paths, using dirTree in a prior step for that purpose
 - [x] filter out commonsystem and temp files.
 EG .DS_Store